MKorostoff/jira-dumb-links/README.md

 - Links to jira issues are still part-way smart.
 If you type "TICKET-123" it will become "https://yourdomain.atlassian.net/browse/TICKET-123" which is an improvement over the default behavior, but I'd still prefer if the visible ticket number didn't change at all from the way I wrote it, except maybe becoming clickable.

 # Roadmap
-- Provide a "quick disable" feature from the browser tool
+- Provide a "quick disable" feature from the browser toolbar
+- Provide settings to let users control which links get smart linked (for instance, keep smart links for external URLs, but keep them for jira issues; keep smart links for certain domains)
+- Provide settings to let the user control which atlasian products allow smart links (for instance, opt in for jira, opt out for confluence).
+- Change the behavior of jira issue links so they display as `<a href="https://yourdomain.atlassian.net/browse/TICKET-123">TICKET-123</a>` instead of `<a href="https://yourdomain.atlassian.net/browse/TICKET-123">https://yourdomain.atlassian.net/browse/TICKET-123</a>`
+- Remove smart links when reading other people's comments, not just when writing comments.